- Description

 About this Work

-Whatever the date of its production, the work’s status as a sketch coloured on the spot seems pretty secure.
+Whatever the date of its production, the work’s status as a sketch coloured on the spot, initially at least, seems secure.
 Its small scale and the evident speed of its creation – with rapidly applied washes of colour in a limited palette recording the play of light on the building but leaving other areas undetermined – point to a sketch produced in the field.
 The fact that the inscription to the left, reading ‘Bolton Abbey.
 York’, is palpably incorrect does not undermine the argument either.
-Whilst the error might be explained as the fault of a later owner who added the inscription in ignorance, I suspect that it is in the same hand as the signature to the right, which I take to be by Girtin, and that both were added when the artist was preparing the drawing for sale at a later date.
+Whilst the error might be explained as the fault of a later owner who added the inscription in ignorance, I suspect that it is in the same hand as the signature to the right, which appears to be by Girtin, and that both were added when the artist was preparing the drawing for sale at a later date.
 If that is the case, then the fact that the signature has been cut at the bottom may constitute significant evidence about the market for Girtin’s sketches towards the end of his career.
-The manner in which part of the signature has been lost suggests that it originally strayed onto a mount that was subsequently removed, so that it appears that the artist himself took an earlier coloured sketch and mounted, signed and inscribed it prior to a sale.
+The manner in which part of the signature has been lost suggests that it originally strayed onto a mount that was subsequently removed, so that it is possible that the artist himself took an earlier coloured sketch and mounted, signed and inscribed it prior to a sale.
 A time gap of five or so years might therefore account for Girtin’s error in titling the work ‘Bolton Abbey’.
 We can perhaps get an idea of the sketch’s original appearance as a mounted image from what I take to be one of the few surviving examples of this way of presenting his drawings, Richmond Castle and Bridge, from the River Swale (TG1063), though this has yet to be confirmed by proper technical analysis of the materials used.

 (?)
 1798